alan-dx/snake-game/README.md

 ## Future updates

-- [ ] Install the PGU module to create a menu and show alerts;
+- [x] Install the pygame_menu module to create a menu and show alerts;
 - [ ] Create a scoring system, increase difficulty by earning points and offline multiplayer;

 ## Installing